Women's rowing in Australia: Participation

 In 1940, a study of 314 women in New Zealand and Australia was done.
 Most of the women in the study were middle class, conservative, Protestant and white.
 The study found that 183 participated in sport.
 The nineteenth most popular sport that these women participated in was rowing, with 2 having played the sport.
 The sport was tied with cricket, mountaineering, rowing, and surfing.
 In 1984, there were 1250 women who were a member of the Australian Rowing Council.

 International competitions

 Women's rowing was included on the Olympic programme for the first time at the 1976 Summer Olympics.
-Because of internal conflicts, no Australian women competed in the event until the 1984 Summer Olympicss.
+Because of internal conflicts, no Australian women competed in the event until the 1984 Summer Olympics.
 At that games, the four-person boat took home a bronze medal.

 The first Australian female coxless pair to win a medal at a major international event outside the Olympics were Kate Slatter and Megan Still, who won a gold medal in 1995 in Finland at the World Championships.